atoy40/meteor-accounts-ldap-profile/README.md

 * to bind anonymous, set bindDn and bindSecret to empty string
 * default scope is "one" (can be "base", "one" and "tree")
 * default nameAttribute is displayName, fallback to uid if not found
-* forceUsername is default to true.
-It just set the uid as user.username
+* forceUsername to true will copy the uid as user.username
+* throwError will abort user creation if it's not found in directory

+## Notes

-the uid used to search the ldap entry is the first user.services.[servicename].id found.
+LDAP search use a simple filter based on uid attribute. the uid used to search the entry is the username property or first user.services.[servicename].id found.

+The package use the Accounts.onCreateUser function to reference itself.
+This function can only be called once, so, be sure to not have another package using it.